edbzn/blog/content/blog/introducing-convoyr/index.md

 #### Logging requests

-The handler is an object where the custom logic is put.
+The handler is the object where all the custom logic is put.

 ```ts
 import { ConvoyrPlugin } from '@http-ext/core';